sanjeevkopsai/mtc-backend-prod/README.md

-# mtc-backend-prod
+# This is a prod python repository is for backend developers,
-python Code for MTC
+The infra was last modified by: Sanjeev M